RanJu-ZJU/RanJu-ZJU.github.io/_publications/2023-08-28-paper-title-number-3.md

   * Ran different calculation software, including MATLAB, MATHEMATICA, and COMSOL, to verify the consistency of results between theoretical and simulation models.
   * Perfected the thermal scattering theory to address the problem where nonreciprocity seems to vanish at the zero-frequency limit; revealed the physical nature, namely the diffraction and multiple scattering, of this counterintuitive phenomenon, and reflected on the difference between thermal and acoustic systems.
   * Looked up and ascertained the parameters of experimental model, then designed the platform and conducted a group of experiments successfully.
-  * Submitted a research paper to Physical Review Letters as the first author (under review).
+  * Submitted a research paper to Advanced Materials as the first author (under review).